 The Access & Diversity Center promotes a vibrant student community at USU through programs, clubs, and events specially designed for LGBTQA, multicultural, and non-traditional students.
 The Access and Diversity Center makes sure that equality is a priority for all students at USU.

-The Center for Civic Engagement & Service-Learning Office helps turn students into conservation leaders through its unique involvement programs: Aggie Blue Bikes, Education Outreach, Service-Learning, Student Sustainability Office, Utah Conservation Corps and Val R. Christensen Service Center.
+The Center for Community Engagement Office helps turn students into conservation leaders through its unique involvement programs: Aggie Blue Bikes, Education Outreach, Community Engaged Learning, Student Sustainability Office, Utah Conservation Corps and Val R. Christensen Service Center.

 OTHER OFFICES / PROGRAMS

 The The Office of Student Conduct is charged to help each student to achieve success in their academic, living and learning environment.
 Our office will provide all available resources through Utah State University and other agencies to assist each student; victim, accused, Student Code violators and others to fulfill our mission..

 The Veterans Resource Office VRO) was created to assist USU student veterans in their transition between the

 military and civilian environment.
 The VRO serves as the central switch board for the veterans who need information or assistance, whether it is regarding their VA benefits, USU related topics, or civilian matters.
 The VRO is also a place where the veterans can network with each other.

 The Business Services is a service unit that provides traditional business functions of budgeting, reconciling, data management and fiscal information support to all departments within Student Affairs.